The Haute Bøhemian

 We found that not everyone in our group wanted to do the yacht day.
 It was the day after the our wedding and it’s kind of a party scene, so basically none of the parents signed up, and even some other of the “young people” who had kids and just wanted to relax, like our pregnant friend for example, opted to get massages and eat Michelin-start lunches or killer street food instead.

-This was the vibe, which is why my dad didn’t want to go:
+The vibe was party, which is why my dad didn’t want to go.

 We found that the number of people who did want to go was really close to 40 so we just gave a deadline to RSVP and capped it at 40 and it ended up being EXACTLY 40.
 The day of I think 2-3 people didn’t make it.